Difference Between Substack and Patreon

 Substack vs Patreon

 The difference between Substack and Patreon is that Substack is a platform that helps to publish an independent newsletter for their creators/writers.
-Patreon is a platform which provides business tools for content creators, and they run with the help of subscription.
+Patreon is a platform which provides business tools for content creators, and they run with the help of subscriptions.
 The pricing structure of Substack and Patreon is different.
-For instance, Substack charges flat 10% on the revenue earned.
-While Patreon has a tiered structure.
+For instance, Substack charges a flat 10% on the revenue earned.
+At the same time, Patreon has a tiered structure.
 It charges differently according to different plans.

 Substack vs Patreon